google-ai-edge/mediapipe/docs/tools/tracing_and_profiling.md

 *   On the desktop, this will be the `/tmp` directory.

-*   On Android, this will be the `/sdcard` directory.
+*   On Android, this will be the external storage directory (e.g., `/storage/emulated/0/`).

 *   On iOS, this can be reached through XCode.
 Select "Window/Devices and Simulators" and select the "Devices" tab.